Bringing Vintage Aircraft to Life since 2010

 Home > Aircraft Database > German Aircraft > Fieseler Storch

 With impressive short take-off and landing performance the Storch would be used on almost every front by the German armed forces.
-Just over 2,500 would be built with the Fiesler Storch used by both Albert Kesserling and Erwin Rommel and was also used to rescue Benito Mussolini.
+Over 2,800 would be built with the Fiesler Storch used by both Albert Kesserling and Erwin Rommel and was also used to rescue Benito Mussolini.

 Quick Facts